This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 On or off?
 That is the question RVers ask.

 The truth is, most RV refrigerators operate effectively on propane while you are rolling down the road.
-RV refrigerators left on when driving should not have problems with the flame blowing out.
+An RV absorption refrigerator left on when driving should not have problems with the flame blowing out.

 The constant motion keeps everything flowing smoothly in the cooling system.
 But just because you can leave the RV refrigerator on, should you?